Back up Azure file shares

 - Ensure that the file share is present in one of the supported storage account types.

-- Identify or create a Recovery Services vault in the same region as the storage account that hosts the file share.
+- Identify or create a Recovery Services vault in the same region and subscription as the storage account that hosts the file share.

 Create a Recovery Services vault

 A Recovery Services vault is a management entity that stores recovery points created over time and provides an interface to perform backup related operations.
 These include taking on-demand backups, performing restores, and creating backup policies.

 To create a Recovery Services vault, follow these steps.

 Sign in to your subscription in the Azure portal.

 Search for Backup center in the Azure portal, and navigate to the Backup Center dashboard.